 - Encourage students to meet with their academic advisors well in advance to review courses

-- Submit a completed course pre-approval form to IP Global Learning prior to departure
+- Submit a completed course pre-approval form to Global Learning prior to departure

-The advising resource page contains evaluations of UCORE courses completed during students’ education abroad experiences.
-New courses can be evaluated for UCORE designations by following the instructions on the course pre-approval form.
+You may also access a list of courses abroad that have already been approved for UCORE equivalencies.
+New courses can be evaluated for UCORE equivalencies by following the instructions on the course pre-approval form.

-If your student needs to change a class while abroad, he/she should contact you to approve any changes.
-Submit your approval directly to the Global Learning Department.
+If your student needs to change a class while abroad, he/she/they should contact you to approve any changes.
+Submit your approval directly to Global Learning.
 Changes can be submitted in an email or on the course pre-approval form.

 Students may have to register for WSU classes while they are abroad and should discuss this with you prior to departure.